azizuddinuzair/azizuddinuzair/README.md

 🛠️ Current Projects:

-[Checkers Game]((https://github.com/fialh/CheckersClash)): Co-creator of an AI-powered checkers game using C++ that uses the Minimax algorithm to enhance gameplay strategy.
+[Checkers Clash](https://github.com/fialh/CheckersClash): Co-creator of an AI-powered checkers game using C++ that uses the Minimax algorithm to enhance gameplay strategy.

-Fake News Detector: Creator & Developer of a machine learning-based application to identify and classify fake news articles.
+[Fake News Detector](https://github.com/azizuddinuzair/FakeNewsDetector): Creator & Developer of a machine learning-based application to identify and classify fake news articles.
 Collaborated with a team to research, design, and implement   natural language processing (NLP) techniques for text analysis.
 Designed and trained a model using Python and relevant libraries to improve detection accuracy.
-  Check it out here! -> [github.com/azizuddinuzair/FakeNewsDetector]
+  Check it out here! -> github.com/azizuddinuzair/FakeNewsDetector

 🏆 Previous Projects: